leo9082/LayoutFormatter/README.md

 ### Deprecated

-This project is deprecated in favor of the Android Studio has the same and better XML formatter:
+This project is deprecated in favor of the Android Studio has the same XML formatter:
 `Editor -> Code Style -> XML -> Arrangement`

 **However**